 - Having a pet roaming inside the vehicle

-Studies have shown the driver performance is not improved and the level of distraction is increased for those drivers who are heavily engaged in a conversation on a cellular phone.
+Studies have also shown that driver performance is not improved and the level of distraction is increased for those drivers who are heavily engaged in a conversation on a cellular phone.
 Contrary to popular belief, the use of a hands free device does not lower the distraction levels.

 Have you or someone you love been injured in a distracted driver car accident?
 If so, an attorney from McGee, Lerer & Associates would like to help.
-Together, we have more than 38 years' collective experience in representing car accident victims in their
+Together, we have more than 40' collective experience in representing car accident victims in their personal injury claims.

 Contact a Santa Monica car accident lawyer from McGee, Lerer & Associates to schedule your initial consultation.